Regional Rail Reliability Improvement Plan

 SEPTA’s service standard for on-time performance (OTP) is 90%.
 In August 2024, overall Regional Rail on-time performance declined to 87.3%, and in January 2025 it was 81.8%.
-While OTP is always slightly lower during winter months, these numbers do not meet our goals.
+While OTP is always slightly lower during winter months, these numbers did not meet our goals.
 The worsening OTP was primarily driven by declines on seven of our thirteen lines: Paoli/Thorndale, Fox Chase, West Trenton, Lansdale/Doylestown, Trenton, Media/Wawa and Manayunk/Norristown.

 Weather